 Pharmacy is included when you elect medical coverage.
 Express Scripts remains our pharmacy vendor.
 The formulary with Express Scripts can change yearly.
-To avoid paying full price, please check express-scripts.com to review the 2018 formulary to ensure medications are covered.
+To avoid paying full price, please review the 2020 Preferred Formulary and Formulary Exclusion List.

 How Much You Pay for Prescription Drugs Depends on Four Factors